lakminagamage/timer_relay_controller/README.md

 ## Usage

--Flash this code using Arduino IDE or PlatformIO.
+- Flash this code using Arduino IDE or PlatformIO.